k5iogura/ImageNet_Utils/README.md

 </details>

 ## Download images by **flickr URLs**
+ImageNet URLs is not enough URLs per class.
+below script can donwload (1000 - ImageNet URLs) images via flickr API.
+1000 is fixed value in script, change it if need.

 ```
  $ ./iflickr.sh
 ```

 ## Make train.txt and valid.txt
+find JPG images from ./inet_images or ./inet_flickr directories and make path list as train.txt and valid.txt.
 ```
  $ ./make_trainval.sh
 ```

 see and check train.txt valid.txt which include file paths of target images to use training.
-its are sorted and splited to 5k validation images and about 1M training images.
+its are randm sorted and splited to 5k validation images and about 1M training images.

 ## Results
 see and check inet_images/ and inet_flickr/ directories.